plandex-ai/plandex/README.md

 ## 🌟 Build large features and entire projects with AI.

-🔮 Plandex is an open source, terminal-based AI programming engine with long-running agents, automatic file updates, versioning, branches, and diff review.
+🔮 Plandex is an open source, terminal-based AI programming engine with long-running agents, context management, versioning, branches, diff review, a protected sandbox for changes, and automatic file updates.

-🔄 It enables a tight feedback loop between programmer and AI.
+🥇 It's the best tool available for driving robust, end-to-end software development with AI.

 💪 It helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on tedious tasks.

 🧠 Plandex relies on the OpenAI API and requires an `OPENAI_API_KEY` environment variable.
 Support for open source models, Google Gemini, and Anthropic Claude is coming soon.

-✅ Plandex supports Mac, Linux, and Windows (Windows supported via [Git bash](https://gitforwindows.org) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)).
+✅ Plandex supports Mac, Linux, FreeBSD, and Windows.
 It runs from a single binary with no dependencies.

 ## Install 📥

-Run the quick install script:
+### Quick install

 ```bash
 curl -sL https://plandex.ai/install.sh | bash
 ```

+### Manual install

-Or grab the appropriate binary for your platform from the latest [release](https://github.com/plandex-ai/plandex/releases) and put it somewhere in your `PATH`.
+Grab the appropriate binary for your platform from the latest [release](https://github.com/plandex-ai/plandex/releases) and put it somewhere in your `PATH`.

-Or build from source with Go:
+### Build from source

 ```bash
 git clone plandex-ai/plandex.git